toobeeh/skribbltypo/MsiProtocol.md

 The reset signal is defined by the command `[0, 0, 39, 0,0,0,0]`.
 It resets the current mod function and following draw commands will be regulary parsed only by skribbl.

+## Implementation
+The protocol functions are implemented in the "typo" functions in the game patch.
+The receiving end sends each received draw command to the protocol parser, which processes the command and applies it to the MSI state.
+If the command was part of the msi protocol, the parser returns undefined and the command is ignored.
+If the parser returns a command, it is either the original command or the modified command if a MSI mod was currently active.

+The sender/drawer which initiates MSI protocol packets needs to invoke sending the MSI packets in different places of the code.
+For example, the color mod is implemented in a proxy of the socket emit function.
+There, it listens to outgoing events and intercepts command packets.
+The intercepted command packets are processed and if necessary, MSI sequences are added.
+Also, after a sequence is sent, an "undo" event is sent to the server, which removes all lines that have been created by the MSI packet sequence for non-typo clients.

+Additionally, the sender can send a

 ## Considerations
 The protocol has two downsides:
 - Large overhead for frequent application, like rapid color change